Dr Felicity Gerry KC

 Felicity is esteemed and in high demand, working with leading law firms on high profile cases in the UK and overseas and she welcomes a challenge.

 She was Solicitor’s Journal Legal Personality of the Year 2016 and Australian Barrister of the Year 2020.
 She is often called upon to address reforms to criminal justice, including in the House of Lords and House of Commons.

 Recent feedback: “The Defence battled with Prosecution for over 7 weeks to secure an acquittal.
 Felicity Gerry KC was outstanding in her performance throughout and certainly is one of the best in the country”.

-Felicity has over 25 years’ experience of cases involving allegations of sexual offending at every level of seriousness, often involving high profile clients.
+Felicity has nearly 30 years’ experience of cases involving allegations of sexual offending at every level of seriousness, often involving high profile clients.
 This includes rape in homicide, intimate partner allegations, multi complainant cases and cases involving child witnesses.
 She is a co-author of The Sexual Offences Handbook (3rd Edition forthcoming) and has provided training, and published numerous articles, on the law in this area.
 She has been involved in the development of advocacy toolkits for questioning vulnerable witnesses and vulnerable defendants and has the skills and experience to deal with these sensitive cases.
 She is generally instructed to defend in complex recent and historic allegations, including those which involve deception, complex scientific evidence and digital material which gives rise to disclosure issues.

 Sample cases include the following:

 R v PBC high profile allegation of sexual assault outside the Royal Thames Yacht Club.
 Reporting restriction throughout trial on any links to Prince Andrew and Jeffrey Epstein

 Defending a trial involving allegations of Sexual and gender-based violence at the International Criminal Court.

 Advisory opinion on Petition to the Privy Council on proposed sexual offending legislation.